Buying a fridge freezer

-All of our wine cabinets are ‘A’ rated for energy consumption, since they are for longer term wine storage, but most models are ‘B’ rated because of their large glass doors.
+All of our wine cabinets are ‘E' or 'G' rated for energy consumption, since they are for longer term wine storage.
 Drinks fridges and wine coolers are currently exempt from classification.

-If you live within the delivery area of a John Lewis shop (you can check your postcode on the specific product page), your new appliance will usually be delivered by one of our green vans.
-You will also be able to arrange for collection and recycling of your old appliance (at a cost of £15) so that we can dispose of it safely.
-(Excludes American-style fridge freezers)
+If you live within the delivery area of a John Lewis shop (you can check your postcode on the specific product page), your new appliance will usually be delivered by one of our vans.

 Alternatively, you can take your old appliance to a local recycling centre to be recycled free of charge.